Propulsion-Power-TU-Delft/PyShockflow/README.md

 ### Results Example ###

 ##### Godunov Scheme for ideal gas (air) #####
-Test case for ideal gas (air) documented in [1].
+Test case for ideal gas (air), documented in [1].
-The following picture reports comparison between the reference data obtained with the analytical riemann solver, and simulation results obtained with the Godunov scheme for ideal gas.
+The following picture reports the comparison between the reference data obtained with the analytical Riemann Solver, and the simulation results obtained with the Godunov scheme for ideal gas:
 ![Description of image](images/godunov_idealgas.png)

 ##### Roe Scheme for ideal gas (air) with High-Order Reconstruction #####
-Test case for ideal gas (air) documented in [1], solved with Roe's scheme and MUSCL reconstruction + Van Albada limiter [3].
+Test case for ideal gas (air) documented in [1], solved with Roe's scheme and MUSCL reconstruction + Van Albada limiter described in [3].
 The following picture reports the comparison between the solutions with and without high-order reconstruction.
 ![Description of image](images/high_order_comparison.png)

-Given the sensitivity of high-order reconstruction to the simulation time-step, the following picture reports the comparison between the reference data obtained with the analytical riemann solver, and simulation results obtained with different time-steps.
+Given the sensitivity of high-order reconstruction to the simulation time-step, the following picture reports the comparison between results obtained with different CFL numbers:
 ![Description of image](images/high_order.png)
-Zooming in in the critical areas shows the time-step sensitivity.
+Zooming in, the critical areas show the time-step effects:
 ![Description of image](images/high_order_zoom.png)

 ##### CO2 with real gas effects #####